QubesOS/qubes-doc/user/advanced-configuration/disposablevm-customization.md

 2. Change the qube's settings and/or applications, as desired.
 Some examples of changes you may want to make include:
     -   Changing Firefox's default startup settings and homepage.
     -   Changing default editor, image viewer.
+In Debian-based templates this can be done with the `mimeopen` command.
     -   Changing the DisposableVM's default NetVM.
 For example, you may wish to set the NetVM to "none."
 Then, whenever you start a new DisposableVM, you can choose your desired ProxyVM manually (by changing the newly-started DisposableVMs settings).
 This is useful if you sometimes wish to use a DisposableVM with a Whonix Gateway, for example.
 It is also useful if you sometimes wish to open untrusted files in a network-disconnected DisposableVM.

 4. Shutdown the qube (either by `poweroff` from qube's terminal, or `qvm-shutdown` from dom0 terminal).